rocket-pool/RPIPs/RPIPs/RPIP-increase_gmc_split.md

 The reserve treasury funds more than just excess funds; it covers the development team’s expenses and will likely be required to support the upcoming security council.
 The development team already consumes 18% of the pDAO share, and reducing the reserve treasury further could impact funding available for future needs.

 Additionally, a shift in oDAO allocations within the recently approved [RPIP-68](https://rpips.rocketpool.net/RPIPs/RPIP-68) has reduced the IMC budget.
 While the IMC has had to cut back, balancing the budget remains a challenge.
-Some proposals suggest adjusting the splits further to ensure IMC and GMC remain financially sustainable while maintaining a reasonable treasury reserve.
+Some proposals suggested adjusting the splits further to ensure IMC and GMC remain financially sustainable while maintaining a reasonable treasury reserve.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).